antidot-framework/message-queue/README.md

 * Filesystem Queue
 * Redis Queue

 Each implementation will have different configuration details, see concrete documentation section.
+Furthermore, you can use any of [systems implemented in the php-enqueue package](https://php-enqueue.github.io/transport) making the needed factories.

 ### Usage